Knot concordance in homology cobordisms: Introduction

 \begin{remark} We do not know whether there exists a knot $J \subset S^3$ with $\varep(S^3,J) =0$ but $\Upsilon_J \not\equiv 0$, although this may well be due to the paucity of computed examples.
 If it can be shown that no such knot exists, then the relationship between $\Upsilon$ and $\varep$ would provide another obstruction to a class $(Y,K) \in \CZhat$ lying in $\im \varphi$, analogous to Corollary \ref{cor:obstruction}.
 (For an example of a knot $J \subset S^3$ with $\Upsilon_J(t) \equiv 0$ but $\varep(J) \neq 0$, see \cite{Homepup}.) \end{remark}

 \begin{remark} We may also consider a slight variant on the definition of $\CZhat$.
 Let $\CZhat'$ denote the subgroup of $\CZhat$ consisting of all pairs $(Y,K)$ such that $Y$ bounds a homology $4$-ball $X$ in which $K$ is freely nulhomotopic.
 (Two equivalent formulations of this condition are that $K$ represents the trivial element of $\pi_1(X)$, and that $K$ bounds an immersed disk in $X$.)
 The preceding discussion shows that $\CZ$ is contained in $\CZhat'$.
-We do not know whether $\CZhat' = \CZhat$.
-Clearly, if $Y$ bounds a contractible $4$-manifold $X$, then every $K \subset Y$ gives an element of $\CZhat'$.
-However, not every homology $3$-sphere which bounds a homology $4$-ball bounds a contractible manifold; a counterexample is $\Sigma(2,3,5) \conn {-\Sigma(2,3,5)}$, by Taubes' theorem on periodic ends \cite{Taubes}.
-The question of whether $\CZhat' = \CZhat$ can be rephrased as follows: given a homology $3$-sphere which bounds at least one homology $4$-ball, and given a class $\gamma \in \pi_1(Y)$, must there be some (potentially different) homology $4$-ball $X'$ with $\partial X' = Y$ such that $\gamma$ vanishes in $\pi_1(X')$?
-In the context of $4$-manifold topology, $\CZhat'$ is arguably a more appropriate generalization of the concordance group than $\CZhat$, since it measures the failure of immersed disks to be replaced by embedded ones.
-However, distinguishing the two groups seems like a difficult problem.
+Recent work of Daemi (which appeared after the original version of this article) shows that $\CZhat'$ and $\CZhat$ are not equal \cite[Remark 1.6]{Daemi}.
+Namely, there exist classes in $\pi_1(\Sigma(2,3,5) \conn {-\Sigma(2,3,5)})$ which are not freely nullhomotopic in any homology ball.
+(See also \cite[Theorem 1.9]{Davis}.)
+Note that in the context of $4$-manifold topology, $\CZhat'$ is arguably a more appropriate generalization of the concordance group than $\CZhat$, since it measures the failure of immersed disks to be replaced by embedded ones.
+However, in general it is difficult to determine membership in $\CZhat$ but not $\CZhat'$.

 In any case, the pairs $(Y_j, K_j)$ with which we prove Proposition \ref{prop:theta-unbounded} all lie in $\CZhat'$, since the manifolds $Y_j$ bound contractible $4$-manifolds.
 It follows that $\CZhat'/\CZ$ is infinitely generated.
 We do not know whether the $(Y,K)$ from Proposition \ref{prop:epsilonzerotaunonzero} lies in $\CZhat'$, but it seems likely one can find an element of $\CZhat'$ satisfying the same conclusions. \end{remark}